-Inventory data is required to show available quantities in Elastic.
+If you wish to show available quantities in Elastic, the inventory data is required.
 Inventory can be sent as future inventory or current inventory.
 In a 'blocking catalog' inventory data is required for each product for it to appear in the catalog.
 At least one 'warehouse' value is required to allocate inventory to specific customers or catalogs.
 Inventory can also be split by drop date.

 Elastic can display inventory based on the Request Date of the order.
 Items with an available date in the future can be ordered by changing the 'Start Ship Date' of the order in Elastic.